Fleckism/SecurityPlus/My linked notes/assessment.md

 Where [[vulnerability]] scanning uses lists of patches and standard definitions of baseline configurations,
 - [[threat hunting]] is an **assessment technique** that utilizes insights gained from threat intelligence to **proactively** discover whether there is evidence of [[TTPs]] already present within the network or system.
 	- Threat hunting is an proactive process.
 	- This contrasts with a reactive process  that is only triggered when alert conditions are reported through an incident management system.
-You can also contrast threat hunting with penetration testing.
-Where a pen test attempts to achieve some sort of system intrusion or concrete demonstration of weakness, threat hunting is based only on analysis of data within the system.
+You can also contrast **threat hunting** with **penetration testing**.
+Where a pen test attempts to achieve some sort of system intrusion or concrete demonstration of weakness,
+	-  **threat hunting** is based only on analysis of data within the system.
 To that extent, it is less potentially disruptive than pen testing.